rebelsky/sams-assorted-musings-reflections/trend-lines-2020-02-10.md

 Note that once we run out of the reserve, at least in my model, we'll need to start taking money from the core endowment.
-Under the original model, that means that the endowment is down to $0 in about year 32.
+Under the original model, that means that the endowment would be down to $0 in about year 28.
 If I were a Trustee, I'd find that scary.

 Is there a solution to all of this?
 It seems like the obvious ones are (a) earn a higher interest rate, (b) cut expenses, (c) decrease the percentage of the budget that comes from the endowment, and (d) increase the endowment.
 I don't think we have control over (a).
-Choosing (b) means that we'll gradually decrease the quality of our program.
+Choosing (b) means that we'll gradually decrease the quality of our program, at least if we cut expenses significantly.
 That leaves (c) and (d).
 There are two ways to decrease the percentage of the budget that comes from the endowment.
 We could change the distribution of students, bringing in more full-pay students and fewer high-need students.
 But that goes against our principles.
 Or we could increase the amount we get from donations.
 What about (d)?
 The primary way to increase the endowment is through donations.

 Wow.
 I guess even with a $2,000,000,000 endowment, we really need donations.

-So please donate!
+Please donate!

 ---

-**_Postscript_**: Thanks to Eldest, who I hope will check my work.
+**_Postscript_**: Thanks to Eldest, who helped check my work.

 ---